shaptonstahl/FastImputation/README.md

 These are converted to dummy variables before applying the covariance matrix formula.
 The imputed value is automatically converted back to the original categorical variable.

 ### But missing values bias the covariance matrix estimate!
-A normal call (below) like would provide a biased estimate of the covariance matrix when there are missing values.
+A normal call like those below would provide a biased estimate of the covariance matrix when there are missing values.

 ```R
 # R, biased estimate of covariance matrix when there are missing values